 The Registrar in collaboration with your Department Chair will give students preliminary notice of credit status for graduation in the semester preceding their graduation semester.
-You and your classmates will take part in planning your commencement program, including the distribution of announcements.
 If you have any outstanding balance on your account you will not receive your diploma until all obligations to the College have been satisfied.
 This includes all outstanding fees.